krzysk1/shinden/README.md

 1. Unzip file and move the folder "shinden" to C:\Users\~\Documents\Aerofly FS2\aircraft.

-2. Copy all *.tsb files of "cessna172" and "f18" from your aeroflyFS installation path into "shinden" folder.
+2. Copy all *.tsb files of "F4U" from your aerofly FS2 installation path into "shinden" folder.

  ==================================================================================================================
  This file download from the CadNav